Welcoming volunteers teach English skills.

 Weekly conversation groups are led by a trained LVSC tutor.
 Each week the group leader introduces a topic, such as workplace skills, U.S. culture, financial literacy, or going to the doctor.
 The group proceeds with vocabulary related to the topic, modeled conversation, and role play.

-This course offering includes a review of the U.S. naturalization process including the N400 application form, study of the 100 civics questions and vocabulary needed to pass the test, and modeled practice for the naturalization interview.
+This program offering includes a review of the U.S. naturalization process, study of the 100 civics questions and vocabulary needed to pass the test, and modeled practice for the naturalization interview.